-Retrieves transactions related to a digital asset.
+Retrieves transactions related to a metadata.

-When creating a transaction one of the optional arguments is the payload.
-The payload is a generic dict that contains information about the digital asset.
+When creating a transaction one of the optional arguments is the metadata.
+The metadata is a generic dict that contains extra information that can be appended to the transaction.

-To make it easy to query the bigchain for that digital asset we create a UUID for the payload and store it with the transaction.
-This makes it easy for developers to keep track of their digital assets in bigchain.
+To make it easy to query the bigchain for that particular metadata we create a UUID for the metadata and store it with the transaction.

-Parameters payload_uuid (str) - the UUID for this particular payload.
+Parameters metadata_id (str) - the id for this particular metadata.

-Returns A list of transactions containing that payload.
-If no transaction exists with that payload it returns an empty list []
+Returns A list of transactions containing that metadata.
+If no transaction exists with that metadata it returns an empty list []